mohamedshabarek/boilerProject/README.md

 ![picture alt](img/remotebranches.png)

-* If the branch is remote you can use **fetch** instead of pull.
+* If the branch is remote you can use **fetch** instead of pull and then later merge.
   * **Fetch** - downloads commits, files, and refs from a remote repository into your local repository.
-Safer than using pull.
+It basically brings my local copy of the remote repository up to date.

-* When you pull/fetch the work from another branch you will in turn have a **merge conflict**.
+* When you pull the work from another branch you will in turn have a **merge conflict**.
   * **Merge Conflict** - A merge conflict is when you're trying to merge two branches that have competing commits and git needs you to decide the final changes to the merge.

 * Once you resolve that merge conflict, then you will officially **merge** the work from the branch that you pulled into your current branch.